AyeChanAungThwin/TypeScript/README-English.md

 `$ yaourt -S nvm`
 - Load nvm
 `$ source /usr/share/nvm/init-nvm.sh`
-- Install node.js and npm
+- Install nodejs and npm
 `$ nvm -g install npm`
+   - (If above code failed, you can install nodejs from the main repository)
 - Test your setup
 ```
 $ nvm use stable